 The Grey Rock Method is a communication approach designed to reduce the attention and psychological energy that narcissists demand from the people around them.

 It entails responding in a low-key and uninteresting fashion, displaying no emotion or excitement in order to avoid provoking any sort of reaction from the narcissist.

-The idea behind the Grey Rock Method is to essentially remove oneself as a source of narcissistic supply.
-Making oneself less interesting for the narcissist by not giving them the validation they crave.
+The idea behind the Grey Rock Method is to essentially remove yourself as a source of narcissistic supply by making yourself less interesting for the narcissist.

 This method can be used by those in relationships with narcissistic people on a regular basis, or simply when attempting to disengage with them temporarily.